Rankin Barbee

-David Rankin Barbee (October 15, 1874, in Murfreesboro, Tennessee—March 7, 1958, Orange, Texas) was an American journalist, a public relations writer for the Franklin D. Roosevelt administration, and a researcher in American history, best known for writing on Southern history.
+David Rankin Barbee (October 15, 1874 — March 7, 1958) was an American journalist, a public relations writer for the Franklin D. Roosevelt administration, and a researcher in American history, best known for writing on Southern history.
 Barbee, known by his middle name Rankin, was descended from a powerful Tennessee political family.

 Biography

+Barbee was born on October 15, 1874, in Murfreesboro, Tennessee.
+He attended high school in Nashville, Tennessee.
+Barbee then studied at Emory and Henry College and at Vanderbilt University.
+He later claimed that he never graduated from any school.

+In 1896, Barbee became a journalist working for the Nashville Banner.
+He then worked for the Nashville American, the Memphis Commercial Appeal and the Mobile Register.
+Barbee served as editor and publisher of The Chattanooga Star and as news editor of the New Orleans States.
+He also worked as managing editor of the Montgomery Advertiser and, beginning in March 1926, the Asheville Citizen.

-From 1928 to 1933 Rankin Barbee wrote the column "Profiles" in The Washington Post, earning him "a large and loyal audience".
+From 1928 to 1933, Rankin Barbee wrote the column "Profiles" in The Washington Post, earning him "a large and loyal audience".
 He joined the administration of President Franklin D. Roosevelt as a public relations writer for the Federal Alcohol Administration.

-After his retirement, he became a full-time historic researcher, mostly writing on Southern history and on President Abraham Lincoln.
+After his retirement in 1942, he became a full-time historic researcher, mostly writing on Southern history and on President Abraham Lincoln.
 He published articles in history magazines and books.
 He was represented by the literary agent Barthold Fles.
 Today his papers are held in the special collections of the Georgetown University Library.

+Barbee died from stomach cancer at the age of 83 on March 7, 1958 in Orange, Texas.
+He had moved there from Washington, D.C. in his late 70s to live with one of his daughters.
+Barbee was buried at Cedar Hill Cemetery in Suitland, Maryland, on March 10.